allanreda/myldretid-kbh.dk/README.md

 ## Machine Learning

 ### Target Variable
-Before diving into the different aspects of the ML-process, one should have a clear idea of what it is we are actually trying to predict here.
-The target variable is named "current_travel_time" and is an average of all the historical travel times captured in all the 20 chosen geographical locations of Copenhagen during rush hours. **The variable is measured in seconds**.
+Before diving into the different aspects of the ML process, it's important to clarify what we are actually trying to predict here.
+The target variable is named "current_travel_time" and is an average of all the historical travel times captured across the 20 chosen geographical locations of Copenhagen during rush hours. **The variable is measured in seconds**.

 #### Descriptive Statistics and Distribution Plots
 We will be looking into the statistics and distribution of the target variable for both the morning and afternoon rush hours separately, since they essentially cover two different models.